dmil/code4policy/data/03-python-1.md

 ### ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) Try It

+Write a python program that outputs a unique list of superhero powers
+1. Reads `superheroes.json` (in this folder)
+2. Creates an empty array called `powers`
+3. Loops thorough the members of the squad, and appends the powers of each to the `powers` array.
+4. Prints those powers to the terminal

-Read `superheroes.json` (in this folder) and output a unique list of powers.
-To get the unique elements in a list use the `set` method.
+hint: To get the unique elements in a list use the `set` method.
 For example, try running `list(set([1, 1, 2, 3]))` in your python console.
+Alternatively you can  use an if statement to only add the powers to the list if they are not already in there.

 ### ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) Try It

-Read `superheroes.json` (in this folder) and output a flat CSV of members.
+Lets Read `superheroes.json` (in this folder) and output a flat CSV of members.
 The columns should be: `name, age, secretIdentity, powers, squadName, homeTown, formed, secretBase, active`.
-Powers should be comma separted.
 Any column that is top level, such as `squadName` should just be repeated for every row.

+Here is an example set of steps:
+1. Read `superheroes.json`
+2. Write a header to the CSV file
+3. Loop over the members, and for each member write a row to the csv file

-HINT: to comma separate a list of strings use `', '.join(['str1', 'str2', 'str3'])`
+HINT: Powers will need to be transformed from a list to a string.
+You could use `str(powers)` to do this, or you could use `', '.join(['str1', 'str2', 'str3'])` to make it a comma separated list.

 ## Datetime